-Standard Mileage Rates: The business mileage rate for 2018 is 54.5 cents per mile and has been increased to 58 cents for 2019.
+Standard Mileage Rates: The business mileage rate for 2019 is 58 cents per mile.
 Business related costs for parking, tolls, auto loan interest, and auto excise tax may be deducted in addition to the standard mileage rate.
-The standard mileage rate for medical purposes in 2018 is 18 cents and will be 20 cents for 2019.
+The standard mileage rate for medical purposes in 2019 is 20 cents.

-Massachusetts does not adopt federal personal income tax law changes made to the Internal Revenue Code after January 1, 2005.
-Therefore, Massachusetts taxation will remain relatively unchanged as a result of the new Federal Tax Law.
+As a general rule, Massachusetts does not adopt any federal personal income tax law changes made to the Internal Revenue Code after January 1, 2005.
+However, certain specific Massachusetts personal income tax provisions automatically conform to the current Internal Revenue Code.

-Tax Rate: The 2018 tax rate for income (other than short-term capital gains, long-term gains on collectibles and short-term gains on the sale of trade or business property used in a trade or business) remains unchanged at 5.1%.
+Tax Rate: The 2019 tax rate for income (other than short-term capital gains, long-term gains on collectibles and short-term gains on the sale of trade or business property used in a trade or business) is changed to 5.05%.

 Estate Tax: The Massachusetts filing threshold and exempt amount remains at $1,000,000 with a top rate of 16%.
 There is no gift tax in Massachusetts.

 Prepaid Tuition or College Savings Program Deduction: A deduction is available for contributions to a pre-paid tuition program or a college savings program established by the Commonwealth.
 The deduction is capped at $1,000 for a single person or head of household and $2,000 for a married couple filing jointly.